AvneeshSarwate/avneeshsarwate.github.io/README.md

 # The Force

-(ORIGINAL REPO HOSTED HERE - https://shawnlawson.github.io/The_Force/)
+(ORIGINAL REPO BY SHAWN LAWSON, HOSTED HERE - https://github.com/shawnlawson/The_Force)

+(modifications made here include fixing a bug in the OSC module, adding support for webcam and video textures, and adding a ~12 fps webcam "snapshot" texture for doing hacky motion detection)

 (ALSO, requires node version 4 to run)

+ORIGINAL README -->

 Life creates it, makes it grow.
 Its energy surrounds us and binds us.
 Luminous beings are we, not this crude matter.
 You must feel the Force around you; here, between you, me, the tree, the rock, everywhere, yes.